Cyber-Chic/nasa/POETRY_INDEX.md

 ---

-### [ TECHNICAL FOOTNOTES & SAFETY PROTOCOLS ]
+### 📋 Technical Footnotes & Safety Protocols

 * **01 / Non-Toxic Materials:** This assembly relies entirely on standard paper and consumer-grade, non-toxic glowing ink markers.
 It is completely safe for hands of all ages.
 * **02 / Creative Supervision:** While completely safe and free of electrical components, adult participation is highly encouraged to help young rocketeers explore the underlying physics of photon momentum and radiation pressure.
 * **03 / Legal Disclaimer & Liability Release:** This technical assembly documentation is provided solely for educational and demonstrative tracking.
 By choosing to replicate this build configuration, the user assumes all physical implementation responsibilities.
 The website authors accept no liability for risks arising during external environment testing.
-This project acts as an educational simulator and does not claim to function as macroscopic aerospace hardware.
+This project acts as an educational simulator operating on a theoretical subatomic scale and does not claim to function as macroscopic mechanical aerospace hardware.